shash180/Pro-LTV/README.md

 Customer value or Customer Lifetime Value (CLV) is the total monetary value of transactions/purchases made by a customer with your business over his entire lifetime.
 Here the lifetime means the time period till your customer purchases with you before moving to your competitors.

 # Dataset Information
-In this case study, we are going to work with the online-retail dataset from the UCI Machine Learning repository.
+In this case study, we are going to work with the online-retail dataset.

 This is a transactional data set that contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
 The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers.